flow-storm/flow-storm-debugger/Readme.md

 There are many comparison points with different Clojure debugging tools, I'll try to list some of them here.

-If you feel something here is unfair or need to be clarified please open a issue or submit a PR.
+If you feel something here is unfair or needs to be clarified please open an issue or submit a PR.
 Also if you would like to see here how it compares with any other debugging tool let me know.

 The first big difference is that FlowStorm works for Clojure and ClojureScript while most debuggers like Cider/VSCode/Cursive only work for Clojure.
 So once you learn to use FlowStorm you can use it with both languages.